Master of Arts: Excellence in Teaching

 Other Program Requirements

-Upon acceptance into the program, students must consult with the director of their program concerning the required course of study, register for classes online through Campus Pipeline each semester, and complete financial registration with the Business Office online.
+Upon acceptance into the program, students must consult with director of their program concerning the required course of study, register for classes online through Campus Pipeline each semester, and complete financial registration with the Business Office online.

 All requirements of the program must be completed within eight years from the time of acceptance into the program.
 Course work taken more than eight years before graduation will not be acceptable.